 An advantage of saline breast implants is that, if ruptured, the saline (salt solution) is absorbed by the body.
-A disadvantage is that saline breast implants are firmer than silicone gel implants and natural breast tissue, and are subject to many times the amount of rippling and wrinkling as a silicone gel implant.
+A disadvantage is that saline breast implants are firmer than silicone gel implants and natural breast tissue, and are subject to many times the amount of rippling and wrinkling as seen with a silicone gel implant.
 Also, saline implants have a valve used to fill them during surgery (they arrive deflated from the manufacturer), which is another potential point of failure (leakage) not found in silicone gel implants, which arrive pre-filled from the manufacturer.
 This is especially important for very thin women who have little breast tissue to cover the implant, or for women who have a breast injury or need breast reconstruction.

 What is the difference between round and teardrop shaped implants?

 When choosing breast implants, shape is an important consideration.
 The two basic breast implant shapes are round and teardrop.
 Breasts differ greatly from woman to woman, so the ideal breast implant shape for each patient must be determined with care.